 The Action Alliance’s Changing the Conversation Priority Group leads work in the priority area of changing the conversation about suicide.
 The group seeks to improve messaging by focusing on three audiences: entertainment, news media and newsrooms, and other organizations that disseminate messages about suicide prevention.

 The Action Alliance works with the entertainment industry to develop tools and resources that support the dissemination of safe portrayals of suicide and mental illness.
+Check out our National Recommendations for Depicting Suicide which aim to help members of the entertainment industry - content creators, scriptwriters, producers - tell more balanced and authentic stories involving suicide and suicide prevention.

 Real Stories Initiative